Electric Mud: Production

 To provide the psychedelic sound Chess sought for the album, he assembled "the hottest, most avant garde jazz rock guys in Chicago": Gene Barge, Pete Cosey, Roland Faulkner, Morris Jennings, Louis Satterfield, Charles Stepney and Phil Upchurch.
 According to one account of the album's recording, Cosey, Upchurch and Jennings joked about calling the group "The Electric Niggers".
 According to Marshall Chess, "We were going to call them the Electric Niggers, but my dad wouldn't let me."

 The album incorporates use of wah-wah pedal and fuzzbox.
 Marshall Chess augmented the rhythm of Muddy Waters' live band with the use of electronic organ and saxophone.
-Blues purists criticized the album's psychedelic sound.
 According to Marshall Chess, "It was never an attempt to make Muddy Waters a psychedelic artist; it was a concept album like David Bowie being Ziggy Stardust."
 Muddy Waters said of the album's sound, "That guitar sounds just like a cat – meow – and the drums have a loping, busy beat."

 "I'm Your Hoochie Coochie Man" incorporates free jazz influences, with Gene Barge performing a concert harp.
 Muddy Waters performs the vocals of "Let's Spend the Night Together", a cover of the Rolling Stones' 1967 single, in gospel-soul style with heavy influence from Cream's “Sunshine of Your Love.”

 The track "She's All Right" interpolates The Temptations' "My Girl".

 According to Buddy Guy, "[Muddy Waters couldn't] feel this psychedelic stuff at all ... and if the feeling is gone, that's it.
 You can't get too busy behind a singer.
 You've got to let him sing it."
 Muddy Waters' previous albums replicated the sound of his live performances.
 Working with a studio band rather than his own was problematic for Muddy Waters, who could not perform material from the album live.
 He stated "What the hell do you have a record for if you can't play the first time it's out?
 I'm so sick of that ...
 If you've got to have big amplifiers and wah-wahs and equipment to make you guitar say different things, well, hell, you can't play no blues."

 The title of the album did not refer to the use of electric guitar, as Muddy Waters had played the instrument since he first signed with Chess Records.
 The use of the term "electric" is used in a psychedelic context.